OlandoP-dot/Data-Exploration/README.md

 streamlit run webdash.py (if cloned)

-==There might be some issues with the paths since I tried to make it run from github without cloning locally, simply update paths if there's an error.==
+**There might be some issues with the paths since I tried to make it run from github without cloning locally, simply update paths if there's an error.**